Hilary Duff's Wedding Dress Revealed: See the First Photo From Her and Matthew Koma's Nuptials

 She's hitched!

-One day after saying "I do" alongside longtime beau Matthew Koma, Hilary Duffblessed her Instagram followers with the first photo from her wedding.
+One day after she and longtime beau Matthew Koma officially said "I do," Hilary Duffblessed her Instagram followers with the first photo from her wedding.
 And yes, it's just as major as we expected it to be.

 In the portrait, the newly minted bride and groom pose alongside a vintage Jeep Wagoneer adorned with flowers, tin cans and a "just married" sign scrawled across the window.
 "This," the Lizzie McGuire star captioned it.
 Matthew shared the same photo and wrote, "for the rest of forever...
 12.21.19."